$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Linux Mint Setting Ownership on File System

-The Tutorial shows you Step-by-step How to Setup or Change the Ownership over Files and Directories on Linux Minrt 17 Qiana Mate/Cinnamon/KDE/Xfce.
+This tutorial will guide you step-by-step on How to Setup or Change the Ownership over Files and Directories on Linux Minrt 17 Qiana Mate/Cinnamon/KDE/Xfce.

 The Ownership Decide How is the Owner of Files and Directories on the Mint Linux File System.